Late leaf removal does not consistently delay ripeningin semillon in Australia

 (5) The University of Melbourne, Faculty of Veterinary and Agricultural Sciences.
 Parkville, 3010.
 Victoria, Australia

-Keywords: Leaf removal, delayed ripening, canopy management, leaf area, Semillon
+Leaf removal, delayed ripening, canopy management, leaf area, Semillon